joshkunz/ashuffle/readme.md

     $ ashuffle

+### running in a non-standard configuration

+If you're running MPD on a non-standard port or on a different machine, ashuffle will respect the standard `MPD_HOST` and `MPD_PORT` environment variables to set the host and port mpd is listening on respectively.

+Also following standard MPD tools, a password can be supplied in the `MPD_HOST` environment variable by putting an `@` between the password and the hostname.

+For example, one can run ashuffle as follows:

+    $ env MPD_HOST="<password>@<hostname>" MPD_PORT="<port>" ashuffle ...

+Or without the password by just omitting the `<password>` and `@` from the `MPD_HOST` variable.

 ### shuffling from files and `--nocheck`

 By supplying the `-f` option and a file containing a list of song URIs to